LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

 9. *Additional solution output*

-10. Problem reinitialization
+10. Problem re-initialization

-    If a sequence of problems of the same size is being solved using the same linear solver in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKREINIT()`, following which a call to
+    If a sequence of problems of the same size is being solved using the same linear solver in combination with the ARKBBDPRE preconditioner, then the ARKStep package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKREINIT()`, following which a call to
     :f:func:`FARKBBDREINIT()` may or may not be needed.
 If the input